Rokiis1/roadmap/QA/tasks/testTypes/integrationTesting.md

 - [Tools: readme.so](https://readme.so/)

-## Task 3: Create in Github Repository and push local in upstream(Github)
+## Task 3: Create in Github Repository and push local project in upstream(Github)

 **Explanation:**